Monstera is a tropical plant that is famous for its fenestrated leaves. But I bet you have not heard about the benefits they have to offer.

 Growing them in a high-humidity region will help maintain moisture inside the house.

-Additionally, they absorb odor-causing toxins from the air and prevent mold or mildew growth to boost fragrance around the house.
+Additionally, they absorb odor-causing toxins from the air and prevent mold or mildew growth, boosting fragrance around the house.

 Valuable Tips for Monstera Plants’ Care